 - This is the translation that Pastor Ryan preaches from

 - Midway between word-for-word and paraphrase

-- As far as we towards the paraphrase or 'functional' translation
+- As far as we'll go towards the paraphrase or 'functional' translations

 - Quite easy to read, but not ideal for deep study between texts